Tutorial

 How to rig in Maya, first steps

-If they look too small you can modify their size in two ways:
+If the bones appear too small, you can adjust their size in two ways:

-• You can change the scale of a specific bone from Channel box> Radius
+• You can change the scale of a specific bone by adjusting its radius property in the "channel box".

-To move an isolated bone within a single chain, press D and you can move it.
-Press D again to return to the normal mode.
+To move an isolated bone within a single chain, press "D" and then you can move it.
+Press "D" again to return to the normal mode.

-Always take into account the orientation of the bones to avoid future problems, the most normal is that the chain of bones is linear.
-If you need it, you can modify it in Skeleton>Orient Joint.
+Always take into account the orientation of the bones to avoid future problems.
+Tipically, the chain of bones should be linear.
+If needed, you can modify it by going to "Skeleton > Orient Joint".

-NOTE: Beware of bone rotations.
-For a bone to be correct in a generic rig it must NOT have rotations.
-The orientation of the bone is the one that must have the value!
+NOTE: pay attention to bone rotations.
+For a bone to be correct in a generic rig, it must NOT have rotations.
+The orientation of the bone is the one that must be correct!

-Once we have the bones positioned and correct we have to bind the mesh with the bones, for this purpose Skin>Bind Skin.
+Once we have positioned and ensured that the bones are correct, we have to bind the mesh with the bones.
+To do this, go to "Skin > Bind Skin".

-In Bind Mode we choose how we want the bones and bones to pick up the weight.
-If we want that in a mesh all the bones act by hierarchy, by the selected ones or by object hierarchy.
+In Bind Mode, we choose how we want the bones to influence the mesh's weight.
+We can opt for all the bones to act by hierarchy, by the selected ones or by object hierarchy.

 For more information about Rigging in Autodesk Maya, clic here!